 Since observers are requested to perform their observations mostly by themselves, we ask applicants who do not speak Japanese and are not familiar with the telescope and instruments, to have a Japanese collaborator who is familiar with them.
-When a foreign applicant finds difficulties in finding a Japanese collaborator, please contact M. Yoshida (yoshida@oao.nao.ac.jp), director of the observatory.
+When a foreign applicant finds difficulties in finding a Japanese collaborator, please contact the observatory (cfp-consult@oao.nao.ac.jp).

-We accept e-mail submission of proposals.
+The submission of a proposal should be made via e-mail.
 Please send both of (1) a TEX text file of the application form and (2) a PDF file of the scientific justification (within two pages) to proposal@oao.nao.ac.jp as e-mail attachment files.
 We notify you of receiving your proposal via e-mail (to the e-mail address written in the application form) within two working days.
 If you do not receive any response from us for more than two working days, please contact us via e-mail (proposal@oao.nao.ac.jp), telephone or fax (see the numbers below).
-In case of e-mail submission, submission by postal mail is not required.
-Please read the following "Notes on the OAO Proposal Application" carefully for preparation and submission of your proposal.
-If you prefer postal mail, please send 16 copies of the proposal to the following address.
-Please write "OAO application" in red ink on the envelope.